NomicFoundation/hardhat/docs/src/content/hardhat-network/docs/reference/index.md

 An optional boolean that disables the contract size limit imposed by the [EIP 170](https://eips.ethereum.org/EIPS/eip-170).
 Default value: `false`

+#### `allowBlocksWithSameTimestamp`

+A boolean to allow mining blocks that have the same timestamp.
+This is not allowed by default because Ethereum's consensus rules specify that each block should have a different timestamp.
+Default value: `false`

 #### `forking`

 An object that describes the [forking](./guides/forking-other-networks.md) configuration that can have the following fields: